(The Dominion

 Dominions as 'Independence Day'.

-Canada, for eg.,
+Canada, for example,

 used to call it 'Dominion Day' and later renamed it to 'Canada Day'.
 Countries